Botanical Name: Pisum sativum

 Attributes: Disease Resistant

 When to Sow Outside: RECOMMENDED.
 4 to 6 weeks before your average last frost date, when soil temperature is at least 40°F, ideally 60°–80°F and again 10 to 12 weeks before your average first frost date.
 In Mild Climates, sow in fall or winter for winter harvest.
 Best grown in temperatures less than 85°F.

 Thinning: Not required.

-Harvesting: Shelling peas should be harvested when the pods are plump, about 3 weeks after flowering.
-Peas that are too mature are tough and will cause the plant to stop producing; therefore, harvest regularly when pods are at their peak.
+Harvesting: Snap peas should be harvested when peas are plump; pick regularly to increase yield.
 Use scissors to harvest or hold vine with one hand and pick the pods with the other; vines are fragile.